bfi-prog-notes/bfi-prog-notes.github.io/_posts/2023-12-09-sofia-coppola-in-conversation.md

+---
+layout: post
+title: Sofia Coppola in Conversation
+published: true
+date: 2023-12-09
+readtime: true
+categories: ['IN PERSON & PREVIEWS']
+tags: [Talks]
+metadata:
+pdf: '2023-12-09-sofia-coppola-in-conversation.pdf'
+---

-From her feature debut _The Virgin Suicides_ through to latest film _Priscilla_,
-Sofia Coppola has established herself as one of the most distinctive voices in American cinema, with a compelling exquisite style.
+From her feature debut _The Virgin Suicides_ through to latest film _Priscilla_,  Sofia Coppola has established herself as one of the most distinctive voices in American cinema, with a compelling exquisite style.
 Through atmospheric filmmaking, sumptuous dreamlike visuals, and her honest and genuine explorations of themes of human connections, girlhood and youth culture, the Academy Award-winning filmmaker has drawn us into a range of different intimate worlds across her filmography.
 In this Conversation event, Coppola will talk to Richard Curtis about her craft and impressive body of work so far.

 **Sofia Coppola on the future of film**
 _Does cinema need saving?
 If so, what is the one most important thing that should be done?_